Intent, Implementation, Impact

-History at Padiham Primary School is predominantly inspired by the Lancashire Themed Scheme of Work.
+History at Padiham Primary School has been carefully reviewed and revamped ready for September 2022.
 In collaboration with the 2014 National Curriculum, our teaching of History aims to ensure that all children gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate their curiosity to know more about the past.
 Children are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 They also begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 - Cause and consequence